meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

-# Two degrees of freedom rotating implement mount
+# Two Degrees of Freedom Rotating Implement Mount

 # Abstract

-This document describes the construction of the Rotating Implement Mount (RIM) positioned on the top part of the Agrofelis robot.
-The RIM's primary role is to allow the use of implements such as the thermal fogger featured in the presentation video.
-The rotation is achieved through the use of a stepper motor turning a gear that runs on a turntable, and elevation/depression is achieved with the use of a linear actuator leveraging the mount, thus facilitating a 2 degrees of freedom (2DF) capability for any implement mounted on it.
-The rationale behind the module, its schematics, source code files and the manufacturing process is covered.
-The document concludes with a list of the components used and assorted with indicative suppliers, aiding in the replication of the module.
+This document outlines the construction of the Rotating Implement Mount (RIM), a crucial component positioned atop the Agrofelis robot.
+The RIM's primary function is to enable the use of various implements, such as the thermal fogger featured in the presentation video.
+The rotation is achieved through the use of a stepper motor that powers the rotation by turning a gear on a turntable, while elevation/depression is achieved with the use of a linear actuator leveraging the mount, thus granting the RIM a two degrees of freedom (2DF) capability for any implement mounted on it.
+This report covers the rationale behind the module, its schematics, source code files and details of the manufacturing process.
+The document concludes with a list of the components used and assorted with indicative suppliers, facilitating the replication of the module.

 # Introduction

-Implements that will be mounted at the front of the vehicle (e.g. grass cutter) will have to follow the vehicle's orientation, in contrast, implements on the Rotating Implement Mount (RIM) will be placed on top and be able to orientate independently, this will be useful for various spraying techniques.
-The RIM is a relatively simple 2DF mechanism allowing the use of such tools at a low cost.
+Implements that need to be mounted at the front of the vehicle, such as a grass cutter, must follow the vehicle's orientation.
+However, for implements placed on the Rotating Implement Mount (RIM), which is located on the top of the vehicle, they are able to orient independently.
+This feature proves especially useful for various spraying techniques.
+The RIM is a relatively simple 2DF mechanism, offering the flexibility to use such tools at a low cost.

 ![overall view](_figures/implement-2-degrees-rotating-mount-01-overal-view.png)

-## Implement mount module
+## Implement Mount Module

-The module's bottom part is a 360-degree ball-bearing turntable with an attached horizontal gear disk of 70 laser cut rectangular holes in which a 13-teeth gear runs and provides the horizontal tilt, the mid part with a depression angle of -5 degrees and elevation angle of +40 degrees leveraged by the linear actuator provides the vertical tilt and the top part is the actual mount surface.
-The suspension of the mid part onto the turntable is achieved using four long screws and two 3D printed plastic arcs supporting the over-structure.
+The bottom part of the module features a 360-degree ball-bearing turntable with an attached horizontal gear disc of 70 laser-cut rectangular holes in which a 13-teeth gear runs and provides the horizontal tilt.
+The middle part possesses a depression angle of -5 degrees and an elevation angle of +40 degrees, which can be leveraged using the linear actuator, and it enables the vertical tilt.
+The top part serves as the actual mount surface for attaching implements.
+Note that the suspension of the mid-part onto the turntable is achieved by using four long screws and two 3D printed plastic arcs supporting the over-structure.

 ![module](_figures/implement-2-degrees-rotating-mount-02-module.png)

-The parts of the Rotating assembly alongside with the supporting Plastic Arcs and the 4 long screws that link the bottom and mid part can be clearly seen in the following photo.
+The parts of the rotating assembly, alongside with the supporting plastic arcs and the four long screws that link the bottom and mid parts, are visible in the following photo.

 ![components](_figures/implement-2-degrees-rotating-mount-03-components.jpg)

-An exploded view of the whole mechanism and its functional design details can be seen in the following schematic.
+An exploded view of the entire mechanism and its functional design details, is presented in the schematic below.

 ![exploded](_figures/implement-2-degrees-rotating-mount-04-exploded.png)

-A line up of the assembly parts of a decomposed mechanism can be seen in the following schematic.
+Furthermore, a lineup of the assembly parts of a decomposed mechanism can be seen in the following schematic.

 ![decomposed](_figures/implement-2-degrees-rotating-mount-05-decomposed.png)

-A list of the parts of the Rotating Implement Mount is presented down below
+The list below enumerates the components of the Rotating Implement Mount (RIM).

 ![enumerated](_figures/implement-2-degrees-rotating-mount-06-enumerated.png)